 Donovan Brown is a self-taught developer from Michigan.
-He doesn't have a

-  Computer Science degree but that hasn't stopped him and he even finds time

-  to mentor people that are under-represented in tech.
-I had a chat with him

-  about his tips for newbie coders, quitting distractions like Netflix and

-  getting hired as a programmer.
+He doesn't have a Computer Science degree but that hasn't stopped him and he even finds time to mentor people that are under-represented in tech.
+I had a chat with him about his favourite Udemy courses, tips for newbie coders, quitting distractions like Netflix and getting hired as a programmer.

 Hey, thanks a lot for doing the interview!
-Could you give an introduction

-  for coders who want to know more about you?
+Could you give an introduction for coders who want to know more about you?

 Years ago, I saw this very inspiring video on YouTube called “What Most Schools don’t teach.”
 That video goes over the importance of coding and development and the endless demand for developers in the workforce and how you don’t need to be a genius to code or be good at math (I suck at Math).

 You just need the skills to break down problems and learn how to research effectively online or in a book to solve that problem.
 That video inspired me to switch careers into programming and web development, plus, I was starting to get fatigue from doing help desk so that also helped motivated me.

 I mostly used online courses and the ones that really helped me were Udemy, YouTube, and CodeCademy.
 I did a bit of Treehouse.com but favored Udemy a bit more at that time.

 A combination of these online course help me gain a great understanding of Front-End Web Development and a bit of a backend from a LAMP stack approach.

 Did you ever consider doing a degree in Computer Science and if not, why?

 No, it’s the cost basically.
 In this day and age, online learning costs much less than going the route of an expensive degree.

 Can you talk us through the process of getting your first job as a web developer?